DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-01-27-adding-users.md

 ---
 title: Adding users
-description: First iteration of letting users invite other users to their organisation(s) to help manage applications
+description: First iteration of letting users invite other users to their organisation(s) to help manage applications.
 date: 2020-01-27
 tags: awaiting-validation
 ---